 It is important to note that the Committee examines CSIS's performance on a retrospective basis, that is to say, it examines the past activities of the Service.
 Its work is not intended to provide oversight of current CSIS operations.
-However, by preparing "snapshots" of highly sensitive CSIS activities over almost two decades, SIRC helps Parliament to determine whether CSIS is acting appropriately and within the law.
+However, by preparing "snapshots" of highly sensitive CSIS activities over two decades, SIRC helps Parliament to determine whether CSIS is acting appropriately and within the law.

 SIRC's research program is designed to address a broad range of subjects.
 This approach allows the Committee to manage the inherent risk of being able to review only a small percentage of CSIS activities in any given year.
 However, the Committee must also be prepared to adjust planned activities to respond to unforeseen events.

 Several performance measurements are used to assess its effectiveness.
 One measure is whether the research plan approved by the Committee is completed in its entirety.
 Another measure concerns whether CSIS acts on the recommendations contained in SIRC's reviews.
-Other measures include the number and scope of reviews relative to resources; how frequently different aspects of CSIS's operations are reviewed, given that SIRC cannot review each on an annual basis; and feedback on the quality of reviews from those privy to receive them.
+Other measures include the number and scope of reviews relative to resources; how frequently different aspects of CSIS's operations are reviewed, given that SIRC cannot review each on an annual basis; and feedback on the quality of reviews from those privy to them.